Shalanda Baker

+Early life and education

+Baker received a Bachelor of Science degree in Political Science from the United States Air Force Academy.
 Baker played in the 1998 Women's Rugby World Cup.

-Education

-Baker received a Bachelor of Science degree in Political Science from the United States Air Force Academy.
 She received her Juris Doctor degree from Northeastern University School of Law, and later received her Master of Laws degree from University of Wisconsin Law School.

 Career

-She worked as an Air Force officer during the “Don't Ask, Don't Tell” era, and pursued an honorable discharge after her personal situation put her at odds with the policy.

-She was a professor of Law at the University of San Francisco and the University of Hawaii at Manoa, before joining professor of law, professor of public policy and urban affairs at Northeastern University.
+Baker worked as an Air Force officer during the “Don't Ask, Don't Tell” era, and pursued an honorable discharge after her personal situation put her at odds with the policy.
+She was a professor of law at the University of San Francisco and the University of Hawaii at Manoa, before joining professor of law, professor of public policy and urban affairs at Northeastern University.